-a.
-Dependencies among functional components and potential inconsistencies in the strength of unction among independent functions.

-- d.
-Potential inconsistencies between the TSP and the functional specification. - e.
-Potential gaps or inconsistencies in the HLD and potentially invalid assumptions about supporting hardware, software, or firmware required by the TSF. - f.
-Potential gaps in the administrator guidance that enable the administrator to fail: a) make effective use of TSF functions, b) to understands or take actions that need to be performed, c) to install and / or configure the TOE correctly, and, d) to avoid unintended interactions among security functions.
-In particular, Failure to describe all security parameters under the administrator's control and the effects of settings of those parameters. - g.
-Potential gaps in user guidance that enable the user to fail to control functions and privileges as required to maintain a secure processing environment.
-Potential presence in the user guidance of information that facilitates exploitation of vulnerabilities. - h.
-Open literature (e.g., CERT advisories, bug-trac mailing lists, etc.) that contains information on vulnerabilities on the TSF should be consulted.

-5.3 Security Requirements for the IT Environment

-5.3.1 ENV\AMA.1 Malicious Access

-5.3.1.1 ENV\AMA.1.1 Environmental controls are implemented to detect, deter, and respond to malicious actions by authenticated users.
+- Dependencies among functional components and potential inconsistencies in the strength of unction among independent functions. - Potential inconsistencies between the TSP and the functional specification. - Potential gaps or inconsistencies in the HLD and potentially invalid assumptions about supporting hardware, software, or firmware required by the TSF. - Potential gaps in the administrator guidance that enable the administrator to fail: a) make effective use of TSF functions, b) to understands or take actions that need to be performed, c) to install and / or configure the TOE correctly, and, d) to avoid

+- unintended interactions among security functions.
+In particular, Failure to describe all security parameters under the administrator's control and the effects of settings of those parameters. - Potential gaps in user guidance that enable the user to fail to control functions and privileges as required to maintain a secure processing environment.
+Potential presence in the user guidance of information that facilitates exploitation of vulnerabilities. - Open literature (e.g., CERT advisories, bug-trac mailing lists, etc.) which contain information on vulnerabilities on the TSF should be consulted - 5.3 Security Requirements for the IT Environment - 5.3.1 ENV_AMA.1 Malicious Access - 5.3.1.1 ENV_AMA.1.1 Environmental controls are implemented to detect, deter, and respond to malicious actions by authenticated users.